-Domestic violence is defined by the State of Alaska by your relationship with your abuser or the suspect/ defendant in your case.
+Domestic violence is defined by the State of Alaska by your relationship with your abuser or the suspect/defendant in your case.
 The relationships that define domestic violence are as follows:

-- 1. adults or minors who are current or former spouses (husband/wife or ex-husband/ex-wife). - 2. adults or minors who live together or have lived together (roommates). - adults or minors who are dating or have dated (boyfriend or girlfriend). - 4. adults or minors who are engaged or have engaged in a sexual relationship. - adults or minors who are related to each other up to the fourth degree of consanguinity, whether of the whole or half blood or by adoption (first cousin or closer, including brothers, sisters, aunts, uncles, and grandparents). - adults or minors who are related by marriage or formerly related by marriage (mother or father-inlaw, stepbrother or sister, brother or sister-in-law). - 7. persons who have a child of the relationship; and - minor children of a person in a relationship described in 1-7.
+- adults or minors who are current or former spouses (husband/wife or ex-husband/ex-wife) - 2. adults or minors who live together or have lived together (roommates) - adults or minors who are dating or have dated (boyfriend or girlfriend) - 4. adults or minors who are engaged or have engaged in a sexual relationship (consensual)

+- 5. adults or minors who are related to each other up to the fourth degree of consanguinity, whether of the whole or half blood or by adoption (first cousin or closer, including brothers, sisters, aunts, uncles and grandparents) - 6. adults or minors who are related by marriage or formerly related by marriage (mother or father in law, step brother or sister, brother or sister in law) - 7. persons who have a child of the relationship - 8. minor children of a person in a relationship described in 1-7